 Employers forced to quickly ramp up remote work have been pleasantly surprised to find that worker productivity is not negatively affected.
 As a result, at least 25 percent of workers are expected to work remotely in the near future, with an even greater number working hybrid schedules that include at least some days working off-site.
 This could lead to radical reductions in office space by as much as 30 percent and parallel savings in rent and other expenses.

 If the remote work trend continues at its current trajectory, hiring managers and recruiters will need to expand virtual hiring and onboarding practices.
 Meanwhile, the success of virtual meetings, client pitches, and conferences may lead to a radical decrease in business travel.

 Even during upticks in unemployment, 80 percent of employers say they cannot find qualified applicants for open positions.
 Many of these employers expect the skills gap to only get worse as automation reduces the number of manufacturing jobs that require physical and mechanical skills, and jobs that require increased training, education, and complex technical skills increase.

-Employers will need to recognize that the workforce of the future will require much more fluidity than it has in the past.
-Hiring managers will need to adopt future recruiting strategies that focus less on highly specified skills and more on candidate potential.
+Employers will need to recognize that the workforce will require much more fluidity than it has in the past.
+Hiring managers will need to embrace workforce trends that focus less on specified skills and more on candidate potential.
 With workers likely to shift occupations and sectors multiple times across the span of their working lives, hiring managers will have to become more adept at spotting transferrable skills and potential for growth.